-A ROOTS blower or exhauster must be operated within certain approved limiting conditions to enable continued satisfactory performance.
+A ROOTS® blower or exhauster must be operated within certain approved limiting conditions to enable continued satisfactory performance.
 Warranty is contingent on such operation.

-Maximum limits for pressure, temperature and speed are specified in TABLE 1a, page 14 in the GAS Section, TABLE 1b, page 15 in the DVJ Section, TABLE 1c, page 19 in the DPJ Section and TABLE 1d, page 20 in the VJ Section for allowable speeds for various models & sizes of blowers and exhausters.
+Maximum limits for pressure, temperature and speed are specified in Table 1, page 12 and Table 1a, page 13 for various models & sizes of blowers & exhausters.
 These limits apply to all units of normal construction, when operated under standard atmospheric conditions.
 Be sure to arrange connections or taps for instruments such as thermometers and pressure or vacuum gauges at or near the inlet and discharge connections of the unit.
 These, along with a tachometer, will enable periodic checks of operating conditions.